maliByatzes/charlar/README.md

 # Charlar

-A chatting application built using MERN stack.
+A chat application built using MERN stack.